Edgar Rolón

-Edgar Enrique Rolón (born November 28, 1983 in Fernando de la Mora, Paraguay) is a Paraguayan footballer currently playing for General Caballero of the Primera División in Paraguay.
+Edgar Enrique Rolón Dadak (born November 28, 1983, in Fernando de la Mora, Paraguay) is a former Paraguayan footballer who played as a midfielder.

+Career

 Rolón began his football career with Club Sport Colombia.
 He moved to Club Guaraní where, after a spell with the reserves, he joined the first team following an injury to fellow midfielder Pedro Richard Irala.